ssmiller25/r15cookieblog/content/about.md

   * Hardened a bastion box by implementing common security controls and two-factor authentication.
   * Used a Vagrant based workflow to assist with upgrades and configuration testing.
+  * Developed a CLI tool to generate tickets based on events observed from the security incident response system.

 ### Gordon Food Service - System Administrator (March 2008 - May 2016)